tylim88/Firelord/README.md

 \*I am not able to narrow down FirebaseFirestore.FieldValue, you might end up using increment on array or assign server time stamp on number or array union number onto string array field, solution is welcomed.

-\*\*It is not totally impossible to type object, however it is too painful to deal with right now, any elegant solution is welcomed.
+\*\*It is not totally impossible to type object, however it is too painful to deal with right now, hence no proper deep typing support for object type, any elegant solution is welcomed.
 In practice, object type is not recommended, primitive data type can do thing just fine and easier to deal with in both usage and typing.

 \*\*\*`Date | firestore.Timestamp`, `(Date | firestore.Timestamp)[]`, and `Date[] | firestore.Timestamp[]` unions are redundant, because `Date` and `firestore.Timestamp` generate same `read`, `write` and `compare` types.